 Neil’s pocket buzzed.
 He lifted the arm he had been using as a pillow and dug his hand into his back pocket to retrieve his phone.
 Tapping in his passcode, 0331, he scrolled through his texts.
 Most were from the Foxes’ group chat, which was mostly used as a platform for placing bets and fighting over whose turn it was to pick dinner.
 He sifted through those and found a couple pictures Nicky had sent.
 One with Aaron and Katelyn huddled together sleeping, and another with Dan, Matt, and Renee making silly faces in the background.
 Neil felt his chest constrict.
 They would be together for the entire flight.
 Neil had decided not to fly because of Andrew’s, and quite frankly his own, apprehension of needles and being held down, so they didn’t need to exacerbate their fear by flying as well.
 Although, now he couldn’t help but think that this whole trip would cause him to lose more than he would gain.

-“Do you think-” Neil croaked, before clearing his throat and starting over.
+“Do you think-” Neil croaked, before clearing his throat.
 “Do you think this is stupid?”

 “You could be referring to many things that I would probably deem stupid.
 Be more specific,” Andrew said coolly, lifting his wrist from the gear shift to adjust his sunglasses.